diethardsteiner/diethardsteiner.github.io/_posts/2015-07-27-Events-and-Snapshot.md

 ## Accumulating Snapshot

-**Snapshot** tables allow us to answer the question *How many items entered step/stage X on a certain day?*, however, they do not allow us to answer the question *How many items do we have in a given step/stage of our process on a given day?*: This is what **accumulating snaphots** are for.
+**Snapshot** tables allow us to answer the question *How many items entered step/stage X on a certain day?*, however, they do not allow us to answer the question *How many items do we have in a given step/stage of our process on a given day?*: This is what **accumulating snapshots** are for.

 snapshot_date_tk | dim_a | dim_b | quantity_on_hand_eod
 ----|-----|-----|-----|----|
 20150603 | aaa | bbb | 234

-The quantity is usually taken at the end of the day.
+The **quantity** on hand is usually measured at the end of the day.

 **Accumulating Snapshot** saves reporting solutions the computing intensive task of having to calculate for each day how many objects entered and exited a certain stage/step since the very beginning.